 A student may be accepted as a disadvantaged or disabled student when he/she cannot meet the recommended entrance exam score(s) to enter a program under regular or provisional status but whose aptitudes and other factors indicate a likelihood of success in at least a segment of the total program.
 Limited English speaking students may be included in the disadvantaged group.
 For further information on disadvantaged student admissions, contact the Special Needs Coordinator at (229) 430-2854.
-For information on hearing impaired and visually impaired student admissions, contact the Special Needs Coordinator at (229) 430-2854.
+For information on hearing impaired and visually impaired student admissions, contact the Director of Special Needs & LEAP program at (229) 430-2854.